 Measuring Health Utility in Economics

-Oxford Research Enciclopedias, 2019
+Oxford Research Enciclopedia, 2019

 Autores: José Luis Pinto-Prades, Arthur Attema, y Fernando Ignacio Sánchez Martínez